tomplus/qnap-git-server/README.md

 ## Troubleshooting

+Structure of file `git/.ssh/authorized_keys` requires that each key is stored in separate lines.
+If you store there only one key, ensure that there are not additional new lines `\n`.

-To check logs from syslogd you can use command `docker exec` to exec command `logread`.
+To check logs from syslogd you can use command `docker exec` to run `syslogd`.
+It'll start the deamon syslogd and all logs will be writting to /var/log/messages.